WHO SHOULD ATTEND

-Biology of RF
+Introduction Definition Biology of RF Exposure Standards

-Conducting an RF Survey
+- RF Survey Techniques

-Developing an RF Safety Protocol
+- Developing an RF Protocol

 WHY YOU SHOULD ATTEND

-Recent media and scientific interest in non-ionizing electromagnetic radiation (RF) has expanded the awareness of the public and workers of possible hazardous conditions that may exist in the workplace and general environment.
-As these sources of energy are increasingly used in industry and consumer products (such as 5G), there is a need to determine if government-based human exposure requirements are being met.
+Recent media and scientific interest in non-ionizing electromagnetic radiation has expanded the awareness of the public and workers of possible hazardous conditions that may exist in the workplace and general environment.
+As these sources of energy are increasingly used in industry and consumer products, there is a need to determine if government-based human exposure requirements are being met.
 In this course, you will learn about RF energy and its effect on the human body, how the exposure standards were derived, how to measure the RF levels in a location of concern, and how to develop an appropriate safety protocol based on the results.